The time they have taken to get to know us as an organisation has been invaluable and therefore their responsive advice is pragmatic and focused.

 However, if furloughed workers are required to complete online training courses then they must be paid at least the NLW/NMW for the time spent training, even if this is more than the 80% of their wage that will be covered under the scheme.

-Yes, we can provide you with a bespoke agreement to make sure you correctly furlough your affected employees.
+Yes, we can provide you with a bespoke furlough agreement to make sure you correctly furlough your affected employees.
 Please contact Simon Quantrill He will be pleased to discuss your requirements.
+It is a requirement of the scheme that each furloughed employee signs an agreement that includes their agreement to cease all work for the employer and the terms and conditions of the furlough.

-As an employee would I want to take any paid holiday whilst on furlough leave?
-Probably not.
-I would be sitting at home with no where to go and being paid albeit at a reduced rate.
+So holidays will not stop an employee being furloughed but how many employees will want to take any paid holiday whilst on furlough leave?
+Probably not all of them if they take the view that sitting at home with no where to go is not a holiday.
+Many may prefer to just stay on furlough as they are being paid albeit at a reduced rate.
 Why would the employee want to use accrued holiday entitlement to sit at home with not much more pay?
 Hardly a holiday for most people.
 Hardly the health and safety measure intended under the Working Time Regulations.
 That said some employees may see taking accrued holiday as a means to top up their pay.
-This is because in most cases holiday pay has to be paid at the employee’s full rate of pay.
+This is because holiday pay has to be paid at the employee’s full rate of pay.

 As an employer why would you want to encourage employees to take holiday whilst furloughed?
 You may want to minimise the amount of accrued holiday that will be left after furlough leave ends or you too might see taking holiday as a means of topping up pay to 100%.
 Other employers may want to restrict employees taking holiday to avoid paying holiday pay which may be a cost best avoided at this time and which may not be recoverable from HMRC.